-- While clerkship directors are aware that these exams are required, but students must communicate appropriately with their clerkship/site director and coordinator about being absent from clinical responsibilities during their scheduled exam time.
+- While clerkship directors are aware that these exams are required, students must communicate appropriately with their clerkship/site director and coordinator about being absent from clinical responsibilities during their scheduled exam time.

-Because of the extraordinary logistics of setting up these exams, scheduling makeup sessions becomes extremely labor intensive and cost prohibitive.
+- However, because of the extraordinary logistics of setting up these exams, scheduling makeup sessions becomes extremely labor intensive and cost prohibitive.
 It may not be possible to reschedule the exam.

-- Unexcused absences may lead to a Physicianship Form.
+- Receiving a Physicianship Form.

 Professionalism and Dress Code

-Students are expected to demonstrate professional behavior throughout all exams, including responding in a timely manner to scheduling communications and arriving on time to all scheduled sessions.
+- Students are expected to demonstrate professional behavior throughout all exams, including responding in a timely manner to scheduling communications and arriving on time to all scheduled sessions.

 - Students are also expected to dress for clinical encounters for the mini-CPX and CPX exams, including wearing a white coat, UCSF ID, stethoscope, and professional attire.
 Scrubs are not permitted.